ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Added placeholder for default values for text inputs on options page.
 * (sbormann) Added placeholder for default icon and blank icon to device options.
 * (sbormann) Extended thermostat CONTROL_MODE by type switch.
-* (sbormann) Fixed crash when using thermostat with setpoint an non homematic-devices.
+* (sbormann) Fixed crash when using thermostat with set-point a non Homematic-devices.
 * (sbormann) Added min and max to custom dialog.
 * (sbormann) Now you can set none as a devices background image for active devices (formerly this was copied from inactive devices for backward-compatibility-reasons).

 ### 0.1.10 (2019-08-20)
 * (sbormann) You can now define different units if value is zero or if value is one in custom dialog.
 * (sbormann) When changing an image via the new drop-down, save button will be activated now.
-* (Sebastian Boramnn) Added option, to remove overlay of tile, if device is active or inactive.
+* (Sebastian Bormann) Added option, to remove overlay of tile, if device is active or inactive.
-* (sbormann) Enhanced conversion function when converting booelan to number.
+* (sbormann) Enhanced conversion function when converting boolean to number.
 * (sbormann) Fixed renaming of image files (links to used images are now also correctly renamed).
 * (sbormann) Fixed handling of spaces in image filenames.